Socialism for the rich and capitalism for the poor

-The term corporate welfare is widely used to describe the bestowal of favorable treatment to big business (particular corporations) by the government.
-One of the most commonly raised forms of criticism are statements that the capitalist political economy toward large corporations allows them to "privatize profits and socialize losses."
+The term corporate welfare is widely used to describe the bestowal of favorable treatment to big business (particularly corporations) by the government.
+One of the most commonly raised forms of criticism are statements that the capitalist political economy toward large corporations allows them to benefit from government interventions ("lemon socialism").
 The argument has been raised and cited on many occasions.

-Variations of the concept, include privatize profits/gains and socialize risks/losses/debts; and markets, free enterprise, private enterprise and capitalism for the poor while state protection and socialism for the rich.
+Variations of the concept, include "privatize profits and socialize risks" (or "privatize gains and socialize risks") as well as "free markets for the poor while state protection for the rich".

 History and usage

+In his 1891 work, A Perplexed Philosopher, the economist Henry George accused the philosopher Herbert Spencer of supporting "what is essentially socialism and communism in the interest of the rich."

-The phrase may have been first popularized by Michael Harrington in his 1962 book, The Other America, in which he cites Charles Abrams, a well-known authority on housing.
+The phrase may have been popularized by Michael Harrington in his 1962 book, The Other America, in which he cites Charles Abrams, a well-known authority on housing.

 Andrew Young has been cited for calling the United States system "socialism for the rich and free enterprise for the poor," and Martin Luther King Jr. frequently used this wording in his speeches.
 Since at least 1969, Gore Vidal widely disseminated the expression "free enterprise for the poor and socialism for the rich" to describe the U.S. economic policies, notably using it from the 1980s in his critiques of Reaganomics.

-In winter 2006/2007, in response to criticism about oil imports from Venezuela, that country being under the leadership of Hugo Chávez, the founder and president of Citizens Energy Corporation Joseph P. Kennedy II countered with a critique of the U.S. system which he characterized as "a kind of socialism for the rich and free enterprise for the poor that leaves the most vulnerable out in the cold."
-Also Robert F. Kennedy Jr. has become known for expressing to large audiences that the United States is now a land of "socialism for the rich and brutal capitalism for the poor."
+In winter 2006/2007, in response to criticism about oil imports from Venezuela, that country being under the leadership of Hugo Chávez, the founder and president of Boston's Citizens Energy Corporation, Joseph P. Kennedy II, countered with a critique of the U.S. system which he characterized as "a kind of socialism for the rich and free enterprise for the poor that leaves the most vulnerable out in the cold."
+Robert F. Kennedy Jr. has also expressed to large audiences that the United States is now a land of "socialism for the rich and brutal capitalism for the poor."

-Economist Dean Baker expressed similar views in his book The Conservative Nanny State: How the Wealthy Use the Government to Stay Rich and Get Richer, in which he pointed out several different policy areas in which government intervention is essential to preserving and enhancing wealth in the hands of a few.

 Linguist and political scientist Noam Chomsky has criticized the way in which free market principles have been applied.
 He has argued that the wealthy use free-market rhetoric to justify imposing greater economic risk upon the lower classes, while being insulated from the rigours of the market by the political and economic advantages that such wealth affords.
 He remarked, "the free market is socialism for the rich—[free] markets for the poor and state protection for the rich."
 He has stated that the rich and powerful "want to be able to run the nanny state" so that "when they are in trouble the taxpayer will bail them out," citing "too big to fail" as an example.

 Economist Ha-Joon Chang widens the concept towards self-serving macroeconomic policies of the West that disadvantage the developing world as Keynesianism for the rich, and monetarism for the poor.